 Deafening Silence

-Deafening Silence is a collaborative video work by the artist Seo Hye Lee that arose in exchange with Deaf communities in Düsseldorf and further cities.
+Deafening Silence is a collaborative video work by the artist Seo Hye Lee that arose in exchange with d/Deaf communities in Düsseldorf and further cities.
 The work investigates how sound in urban spaces can be interpreted, imagined, and accessed using visual cues.

-The work takes as its starting point the phrase “deafening silence,” reframing and reinterpreting it from Deaf perspectives.
+The work takes as its starting point the phrase “deafening silence,” reframing and reinterpreting it from d/Deaf perspectives.
 Through short, silent videos and their poetic, humorous, and at times disconcerting captions, the work explores the meanings ascribed to sound in urban spaces, and how this process of ascription plays out through interactions between perception, context, and expectation.

 The captioned videos can be found on various screens in public space.
 In this way, the urban context itself becomes a site for reflecting on how sound is experienced, described, and interpreted, as well as which perspectives are brought to the fore in the process.